Getting an Inheritance?

 Use It to Buy a House

-Depending on the size of your inheritance, you might use it to help with a down payment on a new home, or to purchase one entirely with cash.
+Depending on the size of your inheritance, you might use it to help with a down payment on a new home or to purchase one entirely with cash.
 Either way, if your living situation could benefit from a large cash infusion, your inheritance might open the window of opportunity.

 Give It Away

 Generosity tends to be rewarded.
 Most business owners have learned that giving some money away seems to lead to financial rewards.
 If you’ve just received a large inheritance, consider looking for ways to give some of it away.
-This might be your best chance to make a significant impact in some part of the world.
+This might be your best chance to make a significant impact in some parts of the world.

 Consider issues you care about.
 Look at nations or people groups you’ve visited or read about that need help.
 You could start a college scholarship fund, create a foundation to fund environmental projects, give to your alma mater, or any number of things.

 And hopefully you see already why the best inheritance financial planning will include many items on this list, not just one.
-You can give money away, spend some on yourself, pay off debt, and use it to help buy a new house.
+You can give cash away, spend some on yourself, pay off debt, and use it to help buy a new house.
 You can do all four.
 And there are seven more ideas to come.

 You might decide to invest part of your inheritance in stocks, commodities, bonds, or mutual funds.
-See if you can double a portion of the money in five to ten years to stretch it farther.
+See if you can double a portion of the cash in five to ten years to stretch it farther.

 Investing requires smart financial planning and above all a smart asset allocation.
 Asset allocation has been proven in studies to account for nearly all of a person’s investment success.
 More than any other factor, by far.
 But how do you know which asset allocation is best for you, and how to change it over time?